-Table 1: U.S. Supplier's Advantages and Challenges Facing the Israeli Retail Food Sector Advantages Challenges Israeli consumers are paying higher than global Cost of transportation from the US are high. average prices for food and agricultural products.
-The Ministry of Economy is determined to open Israel's standards tend to follow EU standards the market for more imports in order to lower and not U.S. standards. the cost of living.
-Products certified as being manufactured under Many products are yet to be approved for entry Good Manufacturing Practices (GMP) or by local entities, for example U.S. gluten-free HACCP will have greater ease of access to the products are not always considered gluten-free Israeli market. in Israel.
+Advantages Challenges Israeli consumers are paying higher than global Cost of transportation from the US are high. average prices for food and agricultural products.
+The Ministry of Economy is determined to Israel's standards tend to follow EU standards open the market for more imports in order to and not U.S. standards. lower the cost of living.
+Products certified as being manufactured under Many products are yet to be approved for entry Good Manufacturing Practices (GMP) or by local entities.
+For example, U.S. gluten-free HACCP will have greater ease of access to the products are not always considered gluten-free Israeli market. in Israel.
 The U.S. food and Drug Administration's Registration fees and procedures adding to (FDA) list of registered facilities is viewed product cost favorably by Israel's import licensing authority as it provides confirmation that the exporting manufacturer's facility has been inspected by U.S. regulators.

+Advantages Challenges

-Kosher certification is an advantage in the local Local market may recognize the quality and market and many U.S. manufacturers are thus be willing to pay higher price. already koshered certified U.S. products offer high quality.
+Kosher certification is an advantage in the local Local market may recognize the quality and

+market and many U.S. manufacturers are thus be willing to pay higher price.

+already koshered certified

+U.S. products offer high quality.
+In order to boost the local economy post

+COVID-19, the government may lead a call for

+private consumers to support local industry

+products.
+Consumers may develop a solidarity

+with the local industry.